OfficeDev/Office-Add-in-samples/Samples/hello-world/word-hello-world/README.md

 description: 'Create a simple Word Add-in that displays hello world.'
 ---

-# Create an Word Add-in that displays hello world
+# Create a Word Add-in that displays hello world

 ## Summary